What is separation anxiety?

 The next stage is to have your dog calm and relaxed away from you, while you are in the house.
 Your dog might like lying at your feet, but they should equally be able to lounge around elsewhere.
-Some dogs actively seek other space – Sunny prefers to lie by the front door.
+Some dogs actively seek other space – Busy prefers to lie by the front door.
 Again, if this is a challenge for your dog, try leaving them for a few minutes, then return and praise.
 Gradually build up the time, until they are not fussing to come back to you.
 This will help prevent separation anxiety from building up.

 Go out without them

 It is hard for dogs to understand that you will be back and this is the main cause of separation anxiety.
 You cannot explain to them that all is fine and you’ll be back soon.
 However, if you make it seem like no big deal, there is more chance that they will remain calm when you are not around.
 Try to avoid giving them a great big welcome when you come back – just walk in and get on with making a cup of tea.
 Then when you are settled, give them some love.

 Dogs do need something to think about!
-In the wild, they would be hunting for food, which they clearly do not need to do in our homes.
-Having said that, you can now buy interactive feeding bowls that help the dog eat more slowly, or keep it entertained for longer.
+In the wild they would be hunting for food, which they clearly do not need to do in our homes.
+Having said that, you can buy interactive feeding bowls that help the dog eat more slowly, or keep them entertained for longer.

 You can also buy interactive toys for your dog.
-Although to be honest, having a box of toys and a few bones to chew will provide plenty of stimulation.
+Although having a box of toys and a few bones to chew will provide plenty of stimulation.
 Empty yoghurt pots or drinks bottles can provide hours of fun!

 Dogs do like company, but there are lots of options.
 I always leave the radio on when I’m out.
 If we are out in the evening, I might stick the TV on – lots of dogs watch TV.
 And dogs don’t have to have other dogs for company; many dogs enjoy being around other animals, such as cats.
 Finally, you can of course hire a dog walking service, who will come in and let your dog out, spend time with them or take them for a walk.